nursix/eden-asp/docs/source/dev/setup.rst

    use "kill -SIGTERM 28254" to shutdown the web2py server

-Append the application name *eden* to the URL (http://127.0.0.1:8000/eden), and open that address in your web browser to access Eden ASP.
+Append the application name *eden* to the URL (http://127.0.0.1:8000/eden), and open that address in your web browser to access Eden.

 The first run will have installed two demo user accounts, namely: